Best IBEX 35 Brokers 2026

 The trader that can react quickly and correctly to emerging market news is one step ahead of the game.
 When trading the IBEX 35, traders should look out for regional news.

-These include announcements from Spain’s major banks or the European central bank (ECB) as well as company or sector-specific news today.
-Investors can use this information to create profitable trades using a variety of instruments or cash out of or hedge existing positions.
+These include announcements from Spain’s major banks or the European Central Bank (ECB), as well as company or sector-specific news today.
+Traders can use this information to create trades using a variety of instruments or cash out of or hedge existing positions.

-For the short-term but volatile changes caused by significant news, our experts forecast that day-trading-suited instruments such as leveraged CFDs and ETFs are good choices.
+For the short-term but volatile changes caused by significant news, our experts forecast that day-trading-suited instruments such as leveraged CFDs, ETFs and futures are good choices for experienced traders who understand the risks.

-Note, the best IBEX 35 brokers offer integrated newstreams and push notifications to stay up to date with important announcements.
+Note, the best IBEX 35 brokers offer integrated news streams and push notifications to stay up to date with important announcements.

 Scalping

 During periods of high economic volatility, traders can take advantage of tumultuous market conditions to make quick profits by scalping.
-In this strategy, traders are looking to quickly flip assets for profit based on price discrepancies between providers rather than carry positions to expiry.
+In this strategy, traders are looking to quickly flip assets for profit based on price discrepancies, momentum bursts or short-lived liquidity imbalances rather than carry positions to expiry.

 Hedging